- Home

 - 10 science-backed ways to take care of your nervous system

 The nervous system is the body’s command centre and we rely on it to survive.
-It guides almost everything we think, feel, and do by allowing the body to process and respond to information – so it’s important to take care of it.
+It guides almost everything we think, feel, and do by allowing the body to process and respond to information.

-With that said, here are 10 science-backed ways to take care of your nervous system.
+With that said, it’s important to look after it, so here are 10 science-backed ways to take care of your nervous system.

 What is the nervous system?

 The nervous system is the body’s internal communication system.
-It’s made up of two parts – the central nervous system (CNS) and the peripheral nervous system (PNS).
+It has two parts – the central nervous system (CNS) and the peripheral nervous system (PNS).

-The CNS includes the brain and spinal cord, and the PNS is made up of all the remaining nerves in the body.
+The CNS includes the brain and spinal cord, and the PNS is made up of all the body’s remaining nerves.
 The PNS can also be subdivided into smaller components: the somatic and autonomic nervous systems.

-The somatic nervous system involves bodily responses that a person can command at will (for example, moving a muscle), and the autonomic nervous system is responsible for involuntary actions that we need to stay healthy (such as pumping blood).
+The somatic nervous system involves bodily responses that a person commands at will (for example, moving a muscle), and the autonomic nervous system is responsible for involuntary actions that we need to stay healthy (such as pumping blood).

 Within the nervous system, nerve cells receive information through different bodily senses: smell, sight, sound, touch, and taste.
 This information is transported to and interpreted by the brain, so it can respond with the necessary body functions.